What is a private cloud?

 Once your security analysts are alerted to a security incident, there should be a well-defined response strategy for quarantining the affected servers or applications while the threat can be evaluated and removed.
 An incident response strategy should include accurately diagnosing the incident, containing and minimizing damage, determining the root cause or vulnerability, introducing improvements or patches to prevent the incident from recurring, documentation, and finally restoring the affected services.

 Sumo Logic's cloud analytics platform can act as your first SIEM tool or complement your existing SIEM tool with industry-leading features like log aggregation, threat detection, and predictive analytics.
-Sumo Logic provides the tools and features you need to maintain full visibility of your private cloud deployment, quickly detect and respond to threats, and maintain the security posture of your private cloud environment in accordance with your organization's tolerance for risk.
+Sumo Logic provides the tools and features you need to maintain full visibility of your private cloud deployment, quickly detect and respond to threats, and maintain the security posture of your private cloud environment per your organization's risk tolerance.

 Complete visibility for DevSecOps